 All repeated course work affects the SAP Pace of Progression and Maximum Time Frame Standards.
 A repeated course and the original attempt must be counted as attempted credit hours and will count toward the student's maximum time frame.
-However, only the higher grade of a repeated course will be used in calculating the cumulative GPA.
+All grades obtained for the course, including the failing grades, will be used in calculating the cumulative GPA.